SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 #### <a name="device-registration-with-abp-activation"></a>LoRa device registration with Activation by Personalization (ABP)

 Activating the device by personalization is not suggested and not fully supported in Cumulocity LoRa device registration.
-However, if you would like to create device with this activation type in Cumulocity and use the LoRa feature such as sending operations to device, deprovisioning device and setting LoRa device type with custom device protocol configuration, you should first provision device in ThingPark platform and you have to create "AS Routing Profile" for Cumulocity using destination http://actility-server.cumulocity.com as a "Third Party AS (HTTP)" and assign it to your devices manually.
+However, if you would like to create a device with this activation type in Cumulocity and use the LoRa features such as sending operations to a device, deprovisioning a device and setting LoRa device type with custom device protocol configuration, you must first provision the device in the ThingPark platform.
+Moreover you have to create "AS Routing Profile" for Cumulocity using destination http://actility-server.cumulocity.com as a "Third Party AS (HTTP)" and assign it to your devices manually.
 Afterwards, you can register this device using LoRa device registration.
-For this case, application key field in the LoRa device registration is invalid.
+In this case, the application key field in the LoRa device registration is invalid.

 #### <a name="legacy-LoRa-devices"></a>Limitations for LoRa devices which were not created using LoRa device registration

 The general device registration for LoRa devices is no longer supported.
-The existing LoRa devices that were already created in Cumulocity with general device registration process has limitations.
+The existing LoRa devices that were already created in Cumulocity with the general device registration process have limitations.
 For those devices, it is not possible to send operations to device, deprovision device and set LoRa device type with custom device protocol configuration.
-It is suggested to delete and re-register those devices using LoRa device registration to fully use LoRa feature.
+It is recommended to delete and re-register these devices using LoRa device registration to fully use the LoRa feature.

 ### <a name="deprovision-device"></a>Deprovisioning LoRa devices